eya2105/LinkAI/README.md

 # LinkAI
-LinkAI is an AI-powered professional networking platform built with Django, integrating resume parsing, skill-based job matching, and career enhancement suggestions.
-It analyzes resumes, assigns relevance scores, and recommends courses to improve job prospects.
-Users can share posts, interact, and apply for jobs, creating a dynamic professional community driven by AI insights.
+LinkAI is an AI-powered professional networking platform built with Django, designed to help users enhance their job prospects.
+It features a resume parser that matches skills to job postings, provides career enhancement suggestions, and allows users to share posts, interact, and apply for jobs.
+The project is ongoing, with continuous improvements and new features being added.